-Authorized users have the capability to derive "multi-generation" mechanisms that include not only the reactions of a selected compound and the intermediates it forms, but also the reactions of all the stable products it forms in non-negligible yields.
+Authorized users, as discussed above in Section 9.3, have the capability to derive "multi-generation" mechanisms that include not only the reactions of a selected compound and the intermediates it forms, but also the reactions of all the stable products it forms in non-negligible yields.
 Note that this is different from the "react completely" or "fullreact" operations, which do not react the stable products formed.
-Because even moderately sized molecules can form many hundreds or even thousands of stable products when they react, generating multi-generation mechanisms is a highly resource intensive operation that currently cannot be carried out using the web interface or by regular MechGen users.
-This capability requires that the user be logged into the Telnet interface as either the primary MechGen user, or as a user that MGadmin has authorized for these capabilities.
-In practice, this means that users who desire the full capability of MechGen should install their own copy of the system as discussed above in Section 9.
+Because even moderately sized molecules can form many hundreds or even thousands of stable products when they react, generating multi-generation mechanisms is a highly resource intensive operation that currently cannot be carried out using the web interface or by non-authorized MechGen users.

 To derive a multi-generation mechanism, it is necessary to specify not only a primary reactant but also a standard environment (see Section 6) giving the conditions under which the compound reacts.
-If environmental conditions are not considered, the resulting multi-generation mechanism would be much larger than necessary to predict product formation in practical applications, and for larger molecules, it may require more time and computer resources than are available.
+If environmental conditions are not considered, the resulting multi-generation mechanism would be much larger than necessary to predict product formation in practical applications, and it may require more time and computer resources for larger molecules than are available.
 Therefore, mechanisms can be derived separately for different environments to assess the effects of the environment on these mechanisms and the products that are formed.

-In order to derive a multi-generation mechanism, the user must be logged in as an authorized user using a Telnet interface, be in a reactor that has the lumping option set to "explicit" (see Section 7), and have at least one standard environment selected for mechanism generation (see Section 6.4).
+In order to derive a multi-generation mechanism, the user must be logged in as an authorized user using a terminal interface, be in a reactor that has the lumping option set to "explicit" (see Section 7), and have at least one standard environment selected for mechanism generation (see Section 6).
 Note that only one standard environment is used to determine which products to include in the multi-generation mechanism.
 If there are more than one environment selected for mechanism generation, the first on the list is used for deriving multi-generation mechanisms.